Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Materials Methods

 \subsection{Experimental Setup}

 In this section, we detail the experimental setup used to evaluate all models, covering training configurations, loss functions, evaluation metrics, and architectural considerations.

 All experiments followed a uniform configuration for the fine-tuning.
 Optimization was performed using Stochastic Gradient Descent (SGD) with a momentum of $ 0.9 $, weight decay of $ 10^{-4} $, and an initial learning rate of $ 10^{-3} $.
 Training proceeded for a maximum of 1000 epochs, with a 50-epoch warm-up phase, and employed early stopping with a patience of 50 epochs to mitigate overfitting.
-We used a batch size of 128 for larger tasks (AFC, AFC\textsubscript{m}, NY\textsubscript{small}, and NY\textsubscript{all}), and 32 for smaller datasets (CAR, CC) to match their lower dimensionality.
+We used a batch size of 128 for larger tasks (AFC, AFC\textsubscript{m}, NY\textsubscript{small}, and NY\textsubscript{all}), and 32 for smaller datasets (CAR, CC) to match their lower dimensionality. \bl To ensure strict experimental determinism and reproducibility, random seeds were fixed for all stages of experimentation, including data splitting, model initialization, and data loading/batching. \bb

 For model validation, we opted for a 5-fold cross-validation for all datasets, with the exception of the multi-centric AFC and AFC\textsubscript{m} datasets.
 In these cases, we employed Leave-One-Center-Out (LOCO) validation, which better reflects real-world deployment scenarios by accounting for inter-center variability, a critical factor in multi-institutional medical imaging studies.
 For the low-rank adaptation methods (LoRA and VeRA), we systematically varied the rank parameter $ r \in \{4, 8, 16\} $ to balance efficiency and expressiveness.
 Lower ranks reduce the number of trainable parameters, while higher ranks allow more task-specific adaptation.